How to Face the Challenges of Building a New Home – and Survive the Process

 You should also ask yourself if you want to be isolated from your neighbors or prefer a property that has neighbors but with enough distance to maintain privacy?

 This 2-story, 4-bedroom, 5,023-sq.-ft.
-Shingle style home plan, seen from the rear, is built on a fairly huge property that allows some room for additions to the backyard.
-There are other houses within eyesight but far enough to maintain privacy (House Plan #161-1038).
+Shingle style home, seen from the rear, is built on a fairly huge property that allows some room for additions to the backyard.
+There are other houses within eyesight but far enough to maintain privacy (Plan #161-1038).

 7. Inefficient Planning for Space Needs

 Not everyone wants – or can afford – a large home with all the space for storage and closets.
 Be strategic with the placement of closets in your home so that they don’t take away from the living space.
 The rule of thumb is one closet per bedroom and in a main hallway.
 In places with cooler climates, a coat closet in the entryway makes sense – to hang coats, jackets, and hats.
-If a mud room is in the home’s design, however, ups can forget about the coat closet.
+If a mud room is in the home’s design, however, you can forget about the coat closet if you want.

 Do you really need two walk-in closets in the master bedroom?
 Or can you use the space for a very nice sitting room or reading nook?
 Before you include areas like a game/play room, home gym, or crafts/hobby room, be certain that these spaces will be used all the time – or can serve dual purposes.
 There’s no reason why you can’t combine these areas into one space for a more efficient design.
 While the most common configuration is a mudroom/laundry room, you can also organize the laundry room to include a desk for work space and for small arts and crafts projects.